Cities of Salt

-“Oil is our one and only chance to build a future," Munif once told Theroux, "and the regimes are ruining it.”
+"Oil is our one and only chance to build a future," Munif once told Theroux, "and the regimes are ruining it."
 In the novel and its sequels, great oil-rich cities are soon built, described as cities of salt.
-"Cities of salt," said Munif when asked by Tariq Ali to explain the book's title, "means cities that offer no sustainable existence.
+When asked by Tariq Ali to explain the book's title, Munif said, "Cities of Salt means cities that offer no sustainable existence.
 When the waters come in, the first waves will dissolve the salt and reduce these great glass cities to dust.
 In antiquity, as you know, many cities simply disappeared.
 It is possible to foresee the downfall of cities that are inhuman.
 With no means of livelihood they won't survive."

 Author and composition

 Abdul Rahman Munif was born to Saudi parents in 1933 in Amman, Jordan, which at the time was under British rule.
 He was later stripped of his Saudi citizenship for his criticism of the royal family and its use of the country's oil reserves.
 He earned a license in law from Baghdad and Cairo Universities, and a Ph.D. in oil economics from the University of Belgrade.
 He subsequently served as Director of Planning in the Syrian Oil Company and Director of Crude Oil Marketing.
 He was editor-in-chief of a monthly periodical, Al-Naft wal Tanmiya (Oil & Development), in Baghdad.
 These early hands-on experience with oil development in Arab countries provide Munif invaluable insights in his writings.
 Cities of Salt, which is the first novel of a quintet, was written during his stay in France and originally published in Beirut in 1984.